-This course is the cornerstone course in the Ohio Dominican University LEAD MBA Program.
+This course is the cornerstone course in the Ohio Dominican University MBA Adult & Continuing Education program.
 It is designed to provide students with the knowledge, skills, and capabilities to effectively engage the challenges of the program.
 In this regard, students will explore resources and actively practice skills related to teams, conflict resolution and citation.
 Additionally, students will complete an individual Strengths Assessment instrument and build a Personal Development Plan that will be revisited in the final course of the program.

 BUS 564 Business Ethics

 3 credits This course includes a systematic overview of normative ethics and a comprehensive discussion of contemporary moral issues in a business context.
 Ethical problems, presented by case studies, are analyzed and applied to business and public issues.
 The integration of personal vocation, institutional purpose, and managerial theory and practice, in light of the Christian social tradition, and in particular the Catholic social tradition, will be addressed.